benmvp/slides/2023/seattlejs/nextjs.md

 }</code></pre>

     <p><a href="https://nextjs.org/docs/pages/api-reference/functions/get-static-paths#fallback-blocking" target="_blank"><code>fallback</code></a> property<p>

+    <div class="code-highlight" style="height: 70px; top: 679px;"></div>
   </div>
 </div>

 NOTES:

-- We can combine this with the 3rd option for `fallback`: `'blocking'` to provide a different experience
+- We can combine this with the 3rd option for `fallback: 'blocking'` to provide a different experience
 - If you remember, `false` meant that requested pages that were not pre-rendered are a 404
   - And `true` meant that non-pre-rendered pages can be requested...
   - but it'll show a fallback loading UI while it pre-renders